-- 1. Assessment of the Company's operation in 2022 - 1.a) Report of the Board of Directors on the Company's business operations in the business year 2022; - 1.b) Report on the Company's normal and consolidated annual financial statements of 2022 drawn up as per the International Financial Reporting Standards (IFRS), proposal of the Board of Directors for the approval of the normal and consolidated annual financial statements as well as proposal for the allocation of the total profit for the reporting year, the submission of Corporate Governance Report and the statement on the operation of the internal control system; - 1.c) Report of the Auditor on the annual financial statements of 2022; - 1.d) Report of the Supervisory Board on the annual financial statements of 2022, on the allocation of the total profit for the reporting year and on the submissions to the General Meeting: - 1.e) Discussion and acceptance of the reports on normal annual financial statements and consolidated annual financial statements drawn up as per the International Financial Reporting Standards (IFRS), approval of the statement of financial position and resolution on the allocation of the total profit for the reporting year; and resolution on the acceptance of the Corporate Governance Report; - 2.
-The remuneration report of the Company on the business year 2022; - 3.
-Election of the Auditor and setting its remuneration - 4.
+- 1. Assessment of the Company's operation in 2023 - 1.a) Report of the Board of Directors on the Company's business operations in the business year 2023; - 1.b) Report on the Company's normal and consolidated annual financial statements of 2023 drawn up as per the International Financial Reporting Standards (IFRS), proposal of the Board of Directors for the approval of the normal and consolidated annual financial statements as well as proposal for the allocation of the total profit for the reporting year, the submission of Corporate Governance Report and the statement on the operation of the internal control system; - 1.c) Report of the Auditor on the annual financial statements of 2023; - 1.d) Report of the Supervisory Board on the annual financial statements of 2023, on the allocation of the total profit for the reporting year and on the submissions to the General Meeting; - 1.e) Discussion and acceptance of the reports on normal annual financial statements and consolidated annual financial statements drawn up as per the International Financial Reporting Standards (IFRS), approval of the statement of financial position and resolution on the allocation of the total profit for the reporting year; and resolution on the acceptance of the Corporate Governance Report; - 2.
+The remuneration report of the Company on the business year 2023; - 3.
+Refurbishment of the plant hall of 67,000 sqm in Győr - 4.
+Approval of property sale - 5.
 Miscellaneous